-Spring is the time of year where we can experience unstable weather and the possibility of a natural disaster.
-Disaster stress can occur after a natural disaster but also after a terrorist threat, a fire, or flood.
+Spring was the time of year where it was normal to experience unstable weather and the possibility of a natural disasters.
+Today due to global warming and severe weather natural disasters are becoming more and more unpredictable.
+In honor of National Severe Weather Preparedness week, lets take the time to learn more on how to deal with disaster.
+Disaster stress can occur after a natural disaster, but also after a storm, a fire, or flood.
 You can become paralyzed by this incredible source of stress and have trouble functioning.

-Here are some helpful tips to help you navigate disaster stress.
+Here are some helpful tips to help you navigate through severe weather stress

 Common Disaster Stress Reactions

 - Disbelief and shock

 - Physical complaints (such as headaches or insomnia)

 - Remember your breath.
 Take deep cleansing breaths, close your eyes, and blow out stress and fear.